mtlong29/MySite/_posts/blog/2017-08-16-jekyll-search-function.md

 {% include /globalSections/toc.html %}

-Obviously, one downside of using Jekyll is its lack of server side scripting, or communication with a server in general.
+Obviously, one downside of using Jekyll is its lack of server-side scripting, or communication with a server in general.
 Therefore, all searching is done client side.
 There are a number of methods people use to accomplish client side searching.

 If you host your site somewhere other than <a href="https://pages.github.com/">GitHub pages</a> then you could process a search with `PHP` or `Node.js` for example.

 ## Methods

 Most approaches have you create a JSON file that compiles the content from your pages at build time.
 However, this causes issues if your site is extremely large, because the page will have to query a large JSON file before it loads the results.
 Therefore, this isn't ideal if you already have a very large site.
-In other words if you have a very large site it might be more reasonable to use server side searching.
-The methods (client and server side) I've discovered are shown below.
+In other words if you have a very large site it might be more reasonable to use server-side searching.
+The methods (client and server-side) I've discovered are shown below.

 <ol>
   <li><a href="http://www.tipue.com/search/">Tipue Search</a> - jQuery plugin.
 Tipue basically reads a JavaScript file and displays the results based on the JSON object.</li>